COLOGUARD PLUS™ AND COLOGUARD® TEST: FAQS

 When a kit is received, the lab checks the kit DOM and applies the appropriate stability limit.

-Billing & coverage
+Billing and coverage